Quantization of Planck's Constant: Examples

-However, in order to exploit the symmetry here, it is useful to treat $\Pair(G)$ as the action groupoid $G\ltimes G$, where $G$ acts on $G$ by right translations; that is, $g\in G$ transforms $g'\in G$ to $g' g^{-1}$.
 This is just another way of identifying this groupoid with the manifold $G\times G$, but the advantage is that the contact form, $\theta$, is constant along the unit submanifold, $\{e\}\times G$.
 Along the unit submanifold, $\theta$ is normal to the unit submanifold and to the vectors $X$ and $Y$ on the first copy of $G$.
-Define $E \subset T_eG = \su(2)$ to be the subspace spanned by $X$ and $Y$.
-This makes $(G,\{e\},E)$ an explosive triple.